JaswanthiNannuru/Med-Pharm360/README.md

 - HARSHAVARDHAN REDDY BOLLAM
 - VAMSHIKRISHNA REDDY YEDALLA
 ### ABSTRACT
-  MEDPHARM360 is the Android Application used by Doctors and Patients, where they can book the appointments and look the previous Health History and Patients can also view their HealthRecord.
+  MEDPHARM360 is the Android Application used by Doctors and Patients, where doctors can set the appointment times they are available and can look the previous Health History of their patients and Patients can book the appointments to meet their doctors and also can view their HealthRecord.
 ### GOALS OF THE APP
 - MEDPHARM360 is a health related application.
 - Doctors and Patients can Signup and Login into the application.